 Common name – The familiar or colloquial names for the recipient organism that may be commonly used in the country of introduction and in international trade may be useful for finding information relevant to the biology of the organism.
 Caution is recommended when using information about recipient organism when only common names (versus the scientific name) are used because the same common name can be applied to more than one species.

-Biological characteristics – Information on the biological characteristics of the recipient organism, such as the production of endogenous toxins and allergens, its reproductive biology, seed dispersal and growth habits, are also important points for consideration.
+Biological characteristics – Information on the biological characteristics of the recipient organism, such as the production of endogenous toxins and allergens, its reproductive biology, dispersal of seeds and vegetative propagules, and growth habits, are also important points for consideration.

 Origin – The origin of the recipient organism refers to its place of collection and may be important because populations within a species (e.g., variety, strain, isoline, etc.) may have significantly different characteristics.
 For domesticated species, this may be supplemented with a pedigree map where available.